Copyright © 1999–2017 FastMail Pty Ltd

 Create a new folder in your files

-- From the menu in the top left, go to the Files app.
+- From the menu in the top left, go to the Files page.

-- Click the "More actions" drop-down menu and select Create subfolder.
+- Use the New Folder button.
 A new text field appears.

-- Name your subfolder whatever `wish and click Do.
-The page refreshes and a new folder appears in your files list.
+- Name your new folder and click Create folder.
+The page updates and a new folder appears in your files list.